-Healthy Built Environments (HBEs) are planned and built communities with services and resources which health evidence demonstrates has a positive impact on people's physical, mental and social health.
+Healthy Built Environments (HBEs) are planned and built communities with services and resources that provide a positive impact on people's physical, mental and social health.
 In HBEs the physical surroundings in which people live, work and play are built in a way to make the healthy choice the easy choice for all residents.
 Physical attributes include homes, communities, schools, workplaces, transportation systems, parks/recreational areas, farms, and business areas.

-The Healthy Built Environment (HBE) framework is supported by the CSRD Strategic plan and provides an effective lens to view future development.
+The Healthy Built Environment (HBE) framework is supported by the CSRD Strategic Plan and provides an effective lens to view future development.
 The framework encompass the following five factors: